ralim06/koursa/README.md

-# todo-app
+# coorsa app
-Simple TODO list app using Node.js, Express and MySQL
+App using Node.js, Express and MySQL